Darrell Barrett Salon and Spa provided me with a complimentary American Wave treatment. All thoughts and opinions are my own.

 I was told to plan for about three hours at the salon so I blocked out my calendar and charged up my phone ready to document it all!

-Step 1 involved suiting up, or rather, caping up.
+Step 1 for the Amercian Wave involved suiting up, or rather, caping up.
 I had towels around my neck and wore two capes to make sure none of any of the solutions or water would drip down onto me.

 If you have a sensitive scalp, be prepared.
 The rods are rolled right and will pull on your scalp somewhat.
 Notice that Sarah didn’t touch my bangs.
 You definitely don’t want to wave them unless they’re long and blend naturally into your hair.